-Professor Wenhua Shan graduated with a PhD from Trinity College, University of Cambridge and a PhD from Xiamen University, PR China (PRC).
-He is currently Yangtze River Chair Professor of International Economic Law (by the PRC Ministry of Education) and the Dean of both the School of Law and the School of International Education at Xi’an Jiaotong University.
-He is also a Senior Fellow at the Lauterpacht Centre for International Law of the University of Cambridge, UK.
-Previously he worked as a Professor of International Law at the University of New South Wales in Australia and Oxford Brookes University in the UK, Assistant President of Xi’an Jiaotong University and Vice President of the Judicial Case Academy of the PRC Supreme People's Court.
+Professor Wenhua Shan graduated with two PhDs from Trinity College, University of Cambridge and Xiamen University, PR China (PRC), respectively.
+He is currently State Distinguished Expert and Yangtze River Chair Professor of International Economic Law (by the PRC Ministry of Education), Assistant President Xi'an Jiaotong University and the founding Dean of its School of Law.
+Previously he served as Senior Fellow of the Lauterpacht Centre for International Law of the University of Cambridge, UK, Professor of International Law at the University of New South Wales in Australia and Oxford Brookes University in the UK, and Vice President of the Judicial Case Academy of the PRC Supreme People's Court.

-As a "State Specially Recruited Expert" and "State Council Special Allowance Expert" by the Central Government of China, an Expert Member of the International Commercial Experts Committee of the PRC Supreme People’s Court, a Conciliator of the International Centre for the Settlement of Investment Disputes (ICSID), an Arbitrator of China International Economic and Trade Arbitration Commission (CIETAC), and a licensed PRC Attorney-at-Law, Professor Shan has practiced international and Chinese laws since 1992.
+As a Member of the International Commercial Experts Committee of the PRC Supreme People’s Court, a Conciliator of the International Centre for the Settlement of Investment Disputes (ICSID), an Arbitrator of China International Economic and Trade Arbitration Commission (CIETAC), Hong Kong Arbitration Centre (HKIAC), International Commercial Arbitration Court (Russia) among other arbitration institutions, and a licensed PRC Attorney-at-Law, Professor Shan has practiced international and Chinese laws since 1992.
 He has led a team to provide comprehensive support for the Chinese government on certain key investment treaty negotiations, and for the CIETAC in the drafting of the CIETAC International Investment Arbitration Rules.
 He also advised foreign governments, international organizations, and transnational corporations on aspects of international investment, trade and public international law matters.

 Professor Shan is a frequent speaker and has talked/taught at European Parliament (Testimony on EU-China investment treaty), International Congress of Comparative Law (General Report on the Protection of Foreign Investment), International Congress of Commercial Arbitration (Substantive aspects of international investment law), Energy Charter Ministerial Conference (ISDS Reform), UNCTAD/APEC Regional IIA Training Course, American Society of International Law (ASIL) Annual Conference and the Society of International Economic Law (SIEL) Biennial Conference, among others.